ilijapet/smartCOOP_project_plain_javascript_version/smartCOOP/README.md

 12) Click on button **Buy raspbeery** and wait process to finish

 ## TODO
 1) Mobile QR code confirmaiton for deposit and buy function.
 This simple additional functionality can resolve problem of confirmation from the side of producer that certain amount of goods is recived in smartCOOP warehouse.
-And on this way we can close full circle from depositing to selling and lower countrparty risks involved and need from trust on the side of producers.
+And on this way we can close full circle from depositing to selling and lower countrparty risks neccesity for trust in majority of steps in this process.

 ## Tech stack used for project